pimchanyachitsanga/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-* The vehicle lengt and vehicle ground clearance are statistically significant whichh means that vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
+* The vehicle length and vehicle ground clearance are statistically significant which means that vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.

-* Is the slope of the linear model considered to be zero?
-Why or why not?
-p-Value: 5.35e-11, is smaller than significance level of 0.05%.
+* p-Value: 5.35e-11, is smaller than significance level of 0.05%.
 This indicates that there is a sufficient evidence to reject the null hypothesis.
 This indincates that the slope of this linear model is not zero.

 * This linear model has an r-squared value of 0.7149, which means that approximately 71.5% of all mpg predictions will be determined by this model.
 The regression model does predict mpg of MechaCar prototypes effectively.